fastapi-users/fastapi-users/docs/configuration/routers/users.md

 * The dictionary containing the updated fields.
 * The original **`Request` object**.

-It may be useful if you wish for example update your user in a data analytics or customer success platform.
+It may be useful, for example, if you wish to update your user in a data analytics or customer success platform.

 You can define it as an `async` or standard method.